wbierbower/llm-azure-openai/README.md

 pytest
 ```

+## Security

+This package is signed using [sigstore](https://sigstore.dev/) to provide supply chain security.
+When you install this package from PyPI, you can verify its authenticity by checking the digital signatures.

 <!-- This project uses [pytest-recording](https://github.com/kiwicom/pytest-recording) to record Gemini API responses for the tests.

 If you add a new test that calls the API you can capture the API response like this: